HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-mobile-traffic-distribution.png",
-   caption="Distribution of mobile vs other traffic", description="Chart showing how mobile is the majority of traffic for most websites.
+   caption="Distribution of mobile vs other traffic.", description="Chart showing how mobile is the majority of traffic for most websites.
 50% of websites analyzed receive 79.4% or more of their traffic from mobile devices, an increase from 77.6% in 2020.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=2123612862&format=interactive", sheets_gid="1909852444",